SS France (1960): France

 France's dog kennels were located on the Sun Deck, and, as they served both European and American dogs, the run was installed with both a Parisian milestone and a New York City fire hydrant.

 For First Class passengers, the Pont Veranda (Veranda Deck) held most of the public rooms.
 These included the Library and Reading Room, Smoking Room, Grand Salon, and balcony of the theatre, which was dedicated to First Class passengers only.
 These rooms were arranged down the centre of the ship, with large, glass-enclosed promenades to either side.
-The Library was a circular room with glass and lacquered aluminum enclosed book-cases all around, holding 2,200 editions, and was overseen by an attendant who regulated the borrowing and returning of books, as well as assisting passengers with their choices.
+The Library was a circular room with glass and lacquered aluminium enclosed book-cases all around, holding 2,200 editions, and was overseen by an attendant who regulated the borrowing and returning of books, as well as assisting passengers with their choices.
 The Grand Salon had a raised ceiling in the centre, over the abstract grey and white marble mosaic dance floor, with lower more intimate spaces at the corners.
-The theatre, which functioned both as a Proscenium (live theatre) and cinema, sat 185 in the balcony, and 479 on the orchestra level, and had a projection booth which could handle 16, 35, and 70 mm film.
+The theatre, which functioned both as a proscenium (live theatre) and cinema, sat 185 in the balcony, 479 on the orchestra level, and had a projection booth which could handle 16, 35, and 70 mm film.
 Until the 1990s it was the largest theatre ever constructed on a ship.
 However, one of the main showpieces of the First Class salons was the Smoking Room at the very aft of the Pont Veranda.
 It had a raised section in the centre flanked by columns and double-height windows to port and starboard.

 One level down was Pont Promenade, the main Tourist Class deck.
 The main lounges and rooms here were the Library, Smoking Room, Grand Salon, and orchestra level of the theatre.
 Like the Pont Veranda, Pont Promenade also had a glass-enclosed promenade along the port and starboard sides of the ship, though the windows did not run full height, nor were the spaces as long.